-Scenario 13 months ended 31 January 2024 Scenario Year ended 31 December 2022
+Scenario 12 months ended 31 January 2025 Scenario 13 months ended 31 January 2024

 Base 50% Base 50%

 Upturn 10% Upturn 10%

 Downturn 40% Downturn 40%

 The Baseline scenario reflects assumptions with respect to the continued impact and uncertainty around the macroeconomic environment and has been informed by external economic publications.
 Key macroeconomic variables forecasted include GDP, unemployment, interest rates and a measure of financial market volatility.
-For each of the 5 segments (Large, UK, France, Germany and Rest of Europe) a combination of these macroeconomic variable is applied.
+For each of the 5 segments (Large, UK, France, Germany and Rest of Europe) a combination of these macroeconomic variables is applied.
 Alternate scenarios are produced from a Global Vector Autoregressive (or g-Var) Macroeconomic model which produces macroeconomic variable paths based on input 'shock' parameters.
-The chosen shock, a 5% reduction to Euro Area GDP, is set by management expert judgement.
+The chosen shock, a 2.5% reduction to Euro Area GDP, is set by management expert judgement.
 From a sensitivity perspective, the ECL does vary with the chosen shock value.
-A shock value of 2.5% would decrease the ECL by €1.9m, while a shock value of 7.5% would increase the ECL by €3.3m.
-Therefore, the impact of increasing and reducing the GDP shock value is not symmetrical.
+A shock value of 1.5% would decrease the ECL by €0.7m, while a shock value of 3.0% would increase the ECL by €0.4m.
+Increasing the shock value to 5% would increase the ECL further by around €2.6m.
+As can be seen, the impact of increasing and reducing the GDP shock value is not symmetrical and grows more extreme the higher the shock value goes.

-The table below shows the mean average forecast values used for the key macroeconomic variables in the baseline scenario for each segment for the forecast period 2023 to 2026.
+The table below shows the mean average forecast values used for the key macroeconomic variables in the baseline scenario for each segment for the forecast period 2024 to 2027.

 Euro Area France Germany UK

-GDP Growth 1.3% 1.2% 1.1% 1.2%
+GDP Growth 1.4% 1.3% 1.1% 1.4%

-Unemployment rate 7.3% 7.8% 3.4% 4.8%
+Unemployment rate 7.7% 8.3% 3.9% 4.9%

-Long-term interest rate 3.9% 3.8% 3.2% 4.3%
+Long-term interest rate 2.9% 2.7% 2.2% 3.7%

-Inflation 2.4% 2.3% 2.3% 2.8%
+Inflation 2.1% 1.7% 1.9% 2.5%

 The scenario weights of 50% Baseline, 40% Downturn and 10% Upturn are deemed to be the most appropriate.
 It should be noted that the baseline scenario is sourced from the OECD, while the alternate scenarios are model driven by applying a shock to the baseline scenario.
 As a result, it is logical to heavily weight the baseline scenario.
 It is also justified to apply a higher probability to the downturn scenario than to the upturn one due to the current level of uncertainty in the macroeconomy.
 There was no change to the scenario weights in the period.
+It should be noted that the ECL is also sensitive to the scenario weights.
+If the baseline was weighted at 100%, the ECL would decrease by €1.5m, a weighting of 100% on the downturn scenario would increase the ECL by €3m, while a scenario weight of 100% on the upturn would decrease the ECL by €4.2m.